-Hydronephrosis - a disease characterized by progressive expansion of renal pelvis and calyces due to obstruction of outflow of urine from the kidney.
-Increasing the pressure of urine in the kidney with hydronephrosis leads to disruption of blood flow in the body, atrophy of the parenchyma and the steady decrease in kidney function.
+Hydronephrosis is a disease characterized by progressive enlargement of the renal pelvis and calyces due to obstruction of urine outflow from the kidney.
+An increase in urine pressure in the kidney with hydronephrosis leads to impaired blood circulation in the organ, atrophy of the parenchyma, and a steady decrease in kidney function.

 Distinguish between congenital and acquired hydronephrosis.
-Congenital hydronephrosis due to the presence of any abnormalities of the renal pelvis, ureter or kidney and developing against the following diseases
+Congenital hydronephrosis is caused by the presence of an anomaly in the development of the pelvis, ureter, or kidney and develops against the background of the following diseases:

-- traumatic narrowing of the urinary tract (arising after the injury)
+- traumatic narrowing of the urinary tract (arising after injury)

 - tumors of the urinary tract

 - tumors of the cervix